-Hydrotherapy can be very beneficial for many medical conditions.
+Hydrotherapy and swimming for your dog can be very beneficial for many medical conditions.
 Whether it is conservative management or pre/post surgery.

 These are some of the most common issues treated with hydrotherapy